The Bedfordshire Regiment in the Great War

 The Bedfordshire Regiment (formerly the 16th Regiment of Foot)

 During the Great War, the Bedfordshire Regiment was engaged on The Western Front, Italy, Gallipoli, Egypt and Palestine.
-The regiment's 2 'Regular' infantry battalions, its single 'Territorial' battalion and 2 'Reserve' battalions were supplemented by many 'New Army' battalions when War broke out in 1914.
-A total of 21 infantry battalions served within the regiment between 1914 and 1918, being posted at home, on the Western Front, in northern Italy, the Middle East, India and Burma during the war.
+The regiment's two 'Regular' infantry battalions, its single 'Territorial' battalion and two 'Reserve' battalions were supplemented by many 'New Army' battalions when War broke out in 1914.
+A total of twenty-one infantry battalions served within the regiment between 1914 and 1918, being posted at home, on the Western Front, in northern Italy, the Middle East, India and Burma during the war.

 The regiment's soldiers achieved incredible feats during the war and were awarded around 1,000 gallantry and bravery medals including seven Victoria Crosses.
 Many of the characters within the regiment went on to stand out in other ways after the war, ranging from the breaking of air speed records through authoring best-selling books, becoming famous actors and directors, to positions of importance within the military, in public life or private endeavours.
 Their bravery and determination was unquestionable, as was their capacity for singing and laughter even under the most extreme and adverse conditions.

-This site is dedicated to them, their courage and their spirit, in the hope they will never be forgotten.
+This site is dedicated to them, their courage and their spirit, to ensure that they will never be forgotten.

 A Bedfordshire Regiment officer's cap badge (1898 to 1919)